 1. Free Delivery Voucher Code

 Voucher codes are often an effective way of bringing forward planned purchases and are the ideal way to benefit from impulse buyers.
 Introducing a minimum order value is a great way to stimulate a short-term increase in average basket value.
-Take a look at your average order and place the minimum order value that is just above this.
+Take a look at your average order, and stipulate a minimum order value that is just above this.

 Make sure you time limit your voucher code but make sure people have a reasonable amount of time in which to use their code.
 A window of a few hours is unlikely to gain much traction but a code valid for a full week or longer will have more appeal, especially if you time it to coincide with most peoples end of month pay day.